-The six goals of Challenge 2050 are:
+The six challenges are:

-Challenge 2050 is how team members across the company, in every region of the world, put Toyota's global vision of Respect for the Planet into action.
+Challenge 2050 is how team members across the company, in every region of the world, are working to put Toyota's global vision of Respect for the Planet into action.
 Challenge 2050 unites us all with a common purpose – to be more than just good stewards of the environment and to create positive changes beyond our facility boundaries.

-One major input to TMC's evaluation of material issues was the United Nations (UN) 2030 Agenda and the 17 Sustainable Development Goals (SDGs).
+One major input to TMC's evaluation of significant environmental issues was the United Nations (UN) 2030 Agenda and the 17 Sustainable Development Goals (SDGs).
 The SDGs and their corresponding 169 targets run from 2016 through 2030 and in that time, seek to "free the human race from the tyranny of poverty and want and to heal and secure our planet."
 This may sound like an unrealistic mission, but the UN goals are actually achievable – if governments, businesses, nonprofits, other organizations and even individuals all do their part.

 At Toyota, we are committed to doing our part.
 The Toyota Environmental Challenge 2050 supports many of the SDGs and shares their fundamental mission — to make the world better, safer and healthier.